High-availability Seamless Redundancy

 Note

 The following figure shows an example of an HSR ring as described in IEC 62439-3.
-In this example, the RedBox is an Cisco Catalyst IE9300 Rugged Series Switch.
+In this example, the RedBox is an Cisco Catalyst IE9300 Rugged Series Switch .

 Figure 1.
 Example of HSR Ring Carrying Unicast Traffic

-Devices that do not support HSR out of the box (for example, laptops and printers) cannot be attached to the HSR ring directly because all HSR capable devices must be able to process the HSR header on packets received from the ring and add the HSR header to all packets sent into the ring.
-These nodes are attached to the HSR ring through a RedBox.
 As shown in the figure above, the RedBox has two ports on the DANH side.
 Non-HSR SAN devices are attached to the upstream switch ports.
-The RedBox generates the supervision frames on behalf of these devices so that they are seen as DANH devices on the ring.
+The RedBox generates supervision frames for these devices, so they appear as DANH devices on the ring.
 Because the RedBox emulates these as DANH, they are called Virtual Doubly Attached Nodes (VDAN).

 • Unicast packet with destination inside the ring: When the unicast packet reaches the destination node, the packet is consumed by the respective node and is not forwarded.

-HSR RedBox Modes of Operation
+Supported HSR RedBox Modes

 Note